G-Helper laptop showing battery at 80 percent charge limit - is the 80% battery care limit worth it

 How to Enable Battery Care Mode

-Since I’m using G-Helper, Ill show you how to check if you have battery care enabled there.
+Since I’m using G-Helper, I’ll show you how to check if you have Battery Care enabled there.
 For ASUS battery care, you can simply use one of their apps, but I’d recommend the switch.
 If you aren’t using G-Helper and think you want to siphon some more efficiency and battery out of your laptop, you can peep my G-Helper Installation Guide.
-Now going into the G-Helper menu, look out for the outlined Care Mode as seen in the image below.
-As you can see they provide a simple slider to choose your amount, so just put to 80%.
+Now, going into the G-Helper menu, look out for the outlined Care Mode as seen in the image below.
+As you can see, they provide a simple slider to choose your amount, so just set it to 80%.

 When to turn it off